davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 ## Write-Once Variables

----

-TODO: adding Future<> to the mix here is semantically right but confuses the example because CompletableFuture is already a thread safe primitive, so tracking an initialized bit and using locks is using it wrong in the example code.
-Refactor these examples so that we return a bare value, null if not yet decided, and don’t provide any kind of wait primitive.

----

 Say we have a primitive I'll call a **write-once variable**.
 The interface looks something like this:

 ```java